netsirkl64/palera1n/README.md

 ```

 ### Cydia package manager
-if you run this script to get cydia package manager on semi tethered palera1n you will brick your device.
+If you run this script to get Cydia package manager on semi tethered palera1n you will brick your device.

-you must install this tweak from the .deb file using ssh with these commands.
+You must install this tweak from the .deb file using ssh with these commands.
 ```Bash
 cd /var/mobile/Library/Mobile\ Documents/com~apple~CloudDocs/Downloads &&
 apt install -y ldid curl jq &&